Global Existence and Completeness of Classical Solutions in Higher Dimensional Einstein-Klein-Gordon System: Introduction

 Let us introduce the radial coordinate $r$.
 We set that the central world line is in $r=0$, and the world lines $r=r_0$ in each half-plane are all timelike.
 We also introduce a timelike coordinate $u$ with the properties that $u$ is constant on the future light cone of each point on the central world line.
 On a world line $r=r_o$, $u$ tends to the proper time as $r_0\rightarrow \infty$.
 Hence, the metric of our spacetime can be written in the form

 The spatial metric $\mathrm{d}\Omega^{D-2}$ describes ($D-2$)-spatial compact manifold.
 In particular, if the $(D-2)$-spatial geometry is sphere, then the metric (\ref{metric}) becomes flat as $r$ goes to infinity.
 We define the functions $F$ and $G$ which tend to 0 as $r$ goes to infinity at each $u$ according to asymptotic Ricci flatness.
 Such coordinate system is called the Bondi coordinate system.
-The choice of this coordinate system was motivated by the cosmic censorship conjecture \cite{Chris1}: there exists a solution of the Einstein equations for a given arbitrary asymptotically flat initial data which is a globally hyperbolic spacetime possessing a complete future null infinity.
 Since we only consider the future of some initial future light cone with vertex at the center, the range of the coordinates $u$ and $r$ are $0\leq u<\infty$ and $0\leq r<\infty$ respectively.
 Here, we define $u=0$ as the initial future light cone.

 The action of our system has the form

 where $\det({g_{\mu\nu}})$ is the determinant of the metric (\ref{metric}), and $\phi$ is the real scalar field.
 Let us denote the scalar potential $V(\phi)$ fulfils the estimate